 The common modern sense of "in favor of, favoring" (pro-independence, pro-fluoridation, pro-Soviet, etc.) was not in classical Latin and is attested in English from early 19c.

 mid-14c., "that which is choice," from choice (adj.) blended with earlier chois (n.) "action of selecting" (c.
 1300); "power of choosing" (early 14c.), "the person or thing chosen" (late 14c.), from Old French chois "one's choice; fact of having a choice" (12c., Modern French choix), from verb choisir "to choose, distinguish, discern; recognize, perceive, see," which is from Frankish or some other Germanic source and related to Old English ceosan "to choose, taste, try" (from PIE root *geus- "to taste; to choose").

 Late Old English chis "fastidious, choosy," from or related to ceosan, probably also contributed to the development of choice.
 Choice replaced Old English cyre "choice, free will," from the same base, probably because the imported word was closer to choose [see note in OED].

-"opposed to abortion," first attested 1976, from pro- + life.
+"opposed to abortion," attested by 1976, from pro- + life.
 Used earlier in a more general sense of "enhancing life."
-Hostile alternative anti-choice attested 1978 in Ms. magazine (compare pro-choice).
+Hostile alternative anti-choice is attested by 1978 in Ms. magazine (compare pro-choice).

 What hypocrisy to call such anti-humanitarian people 'pro-life.'
 Call them what they are — antichoice.
-[Ms. magazine, Oct.
+[Ms., Oct.
 8, 1978]